ibm-cloud-docs/speech-to-text/websockets.md

 ```
 {: codeblock}

 The client can open multiple concurrent WebSocket connections to the service.
-The number of concurrent connections is limited only by the capacity of the service, which should pose no problems for most users.
+The number of concurrent connections is limited only by the capacity of the service, which generally poses no problems for users.

 ## Initiate a recognition request
 {: #WSstart}